 Witness Williamson recommended that the Company be required to provide a discussion in the next proceeding on the actions being taken to maintain or improve cost-effectiveness of the MyHER program, or alternatively, its plans to terminate this program, under Paragraph 22B of the Mechanism.
+(Id. at 252-253.)

-Witness Evans testified that the Company's EM&V for the MyHER Program indicates a TRC result of 0.96, which is very close to 1.0.
+Witness Evans testified that the Company's EM&V for the MyHER Program indicates a TRC result of 0.96, which for practical purposes, is essentially 1.00.
+(Id. at 82.)
 He noted that there has only been a single EM&V study performed on the MyHER Program and that this single program constitutes a significant portion of the Company's portfolio.
-He explained that this is merely a short-term issue that will resolve itself over time.
-Witness Evans testified that the program is still relatively young (launched in March 2015) and was evaluated shortly after its launch (evaluation period of calendar year 2016).
-Witness Evans stated that based on the MyHER results the Company has experienced in other jurisdictions where the program has been in the market longer (including DEC), the Company believes that the savings realized by participants will increase as customer engagement becomes more established.
+(Id.)
+In any event, the Company believes that the program's projected marginally negative cost-effectiveness is merely a short-term issue that will resolve itself over time.
+(Id. at 62-63.)
+He explained that the program is still relatively young (launched in March 2015) and was evaluated shortly after its launch (evaluation period of January 2016 through December 2016).
+(Id. at 63.)
+The Company believes that the first evaluation may not provide a complete picture of the savings that can be realized from participants over time.
+(Id.)
+Based on the MyHER results the Company has experienced in other jurisdictions where the program has been in the market longer (including DEC), the Company believes that the savings realized by participants will increase as customer engagement becomes more established.
+(Id.)
 In addition, witness Evans stated that the Company continues to work with the program vendor to identify potential cost savings for the program.
-Given the closeness of the applicable cost-effectiveness test to 1.00 and the importance of the program, he testified that he would not recommend that MyHER fall under the provisions of Paragraph 22B of the Mechanism at this time.
+(Id.)
+Given the closeness of the applicable cost-effectiveness test to 1.00 and the importance of the program, he testified that he would not recommend that

+MyHER fall under the provisions of Paragraph 22B of the Mechanism at this time.
+(Id. at 82-83.)